AndrewBanks10/create-react-cr-project/README.md

 # create-react-cr-project with vscode, perhaps the best environment for developing with react.

+Create-react-cr-project (CRPCR) is an optimal UI-based vscode-react-redux development/auto test/production environment.
+It supports all the modern webpack features out of the box and significantly simplifies the task of implementing a react-redux solution, as well as reducing the amount of code that must be written.

+More specifically, the UI program configuration function of CRPCR automatically builds a valid react-redux program that contains all necessary library imports and other structures and then constructs the vscode/webpack production and HMR development environments for the program.
+In addition, a mocha and jsdom test environment is also automatically constructed that can be run and debugged from within vscode.

+The UI component configuration function of CRPCR builds valid react MVC components with all imports and component scaffolding in place.
+You then only need to define the component’s state variables, service functions, possible component initialization and finally the associated react stateless JSX components and that is it.

+So in general under CRPCR, to implement a react-redux MVC component, you only need to:
+1. Call the UI component configuration feature from vscode to create a MVC react component's model, view and controller files with all the necessary component scaffolding in place.
+You can also optionally request to have the config program build automated test file scaffolding for the component.
+2. Define the component's redux state variables and initial values in the controller file's state variable section.
+3. Define the UI service functions in the controller file's UI service function section.
+4. If needed, define your component's business code in the model file.
+5. Define a react stateless JSX component in the view file.
+The UI service functions and state variables are automatically injected into the props of the component.

+Everything else is done automatically for you such as mapStateToProps, mapDispatchToProps, reducers, action creators, connect, import statements, HMR, builds, etc. In short, implementing a react/redux solution with CRPCR is almost a trivial exercise.
+See the extensive list below of features provided by CRPCR.

 [![js-standard-style](https://cdn.rawgit.com/standard/standard/master/badge.svg)](http://standardjs.com)

 (**Please note, create-react-cr-project is only compatible with node 8.1.3 or higher.**)